fpc/Lazarus/tools/install/README.txt

 Creating the debian fpc and fpc-src packages:

-  There are two versions of the compiler: the stable 2.0.x and the unstable developer version 2.1.x.
-To build them, you must install fpc first.
-Install the stable fpc release (2.0.x).
-Note: The 2.0.x can not be built with a 2.1.x compiler.
   The create_fpc_deb.sh works nearly automatically.
+Required packaged:
-Become root and execute it.
+    apt install fakeroot libgpm-dev libncurses-dev Become root and execute it:
-  For 2.0.x: ./create_fpc_deb.sh stable
-  For 2.1.x: ./create_fpc_deb.sh devel
+  ./create_fpc_deb.sh fpc /path/to/fpc-git

   What it does: First it checks if the fpc source tgz is already created and if not, it automatically downloads it.
-The script does not use the current version, but the latest known to work with lazarus.
-Then it unpacks the source, compiles it and builds the debs.
-Normally you can find the debs under /usr/src/ and the current directory.
+Then it unpacks the source, compiles it and builds the deb.
+You can find the deb under in the current directory.

+  Then do the same for fpc source deb:
+  ./create_fpc_deb.sh fpc-src /path/to/fpc-git

 Creating the debian lazarus package: